Paouky/paouky-docs/docs/index.md

 ### Community Driven

-Not controlled by any company, foundation or individual.
+No company, foundation or individual behind Grin.
 No ICO, founder reward, pre-mine or dev-tax.
 Built openly by individual contributors distributed all over the world.

 </br>
 <p align="center">